 A service animal means any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
-The work, or tasks, performed by a service animal must be directly related to the individual's disability.
+The work or tasks performed by a service animal must be directly related to the individual's disability.
 Tasks performed can include, among other things, pulling a wheelchair, retrieving dropped items, alerting a person to a sound, reminding a person to take medication, or pressing an elevator button.
 Service animal is defined in Title III of the ADA regulations (28 C.F.R. § 36.104).
 Service animals under Title II and III of the ADA are limited to dogs; however, entities must make reasonable modifications in policies to allow individuals with disabilities to use miniature horses if they have been individually trained to do work or perform tasks for individuals with disabilities.

-Support animals are animals used by individuals with disabilities to alleviate one or more identified symptoms of an individual's disability.
+Support animals are animals used by individuals with disabilities for emotional support, wellbeing, or comfort.
 Emotional support animals, assistance animals, comfort animals, and therapy animals are not service animals under Title II and Title III of the ADA because they are not individually trained to perform work or tasks, support animals are not service animals.
 Unlike a service animal, assistance animals do not assist with daily living tasks.
-Individuals with a disability may be allowed a Support Animal in College housing with the appropriate documentation; a Support Animal is not permitted in other areas of the College (e.g. dining facilities, libraries, academic buildings, classrooms, labs, individual centers, etc.).
+Support animals are not permitted on Otis College of Art and Design, but may be permitted in Housing with the appropriate documentation.